-

 The course is funded by the NIHR ARC South London.

-You may also wish to indicate if your research is allied to one of the ARC South London research themes, which are described here
+You may also wish to indicate if your research is aligned with one of the ARC South London research themes, which are described here

 How to apply

 Please note: Applications received after this deadline will not be considered.
-We have twenty places available for this course, if we have received twenty eligible candidates before the deadline we will close the applications.
+We have twenty places available for this course.
+If we receive twenty eligible candidates before the deadline, we will close the applications.

 Previous participants on Cofactor courses have said: